 -

-Started batches: Continue running until complete to maintain node status consistency.
-Once the current batch finishes, all remaining unstarted batches are canceled.
+Started batches: Continue to completion for node consistency.
+Remaining unstarted batches are then canceled.